 This group’s remit focuses on commuting, but wider sporting or recreational activities are included if they might encourage more walking, running, cycling, or wheeling as part of your commute (e.g., yoga or physio for active commuters).

-While the primary focus is on active travel, the group recognises that public transport, driving or car sharing, and other forms of transport can also support an active commute
+While the primary focus is on active travel, the group recognises that public transport, driving or car sharing, and other forms of transport can also support an active commute.

 2. Scope and Objectives